Compare plans today.

 What Is the Medicare Birthday Rule in Kentucky?

-The Kentucky Medicare birthday rule, which goes into effect in 2024, allows those with a Medigap plan to switch to a plan with the same level of benefits through a different insurance carrier within 60 days of their birthday.
+The Kentucky Medicare birthday rule allows people in the state who have a Medicare Supplement plan to switch to a plan with the same letter name as their current plan but offered by a different insurance carrier within 60 days after their birthday each year.

 What Is the Medicare Birthday Rule in Louisiana?

-If you have a Medigap plan in Louisiana, you may switch to a different plan with equal or lesser benefits offered by the same insurance carrier within 63 days of your birthday.
+If you have a Medicare Supplement plan in Louisiana, you may switch to a different Medicare Supplement plan with the same or different plan letter name offered by the same insurance carrier or one of their affiliates within 63 days of your birthday each year.

 What Is the Medicare Birthday Rule in Maryland?